sophiagosselin/tANI_tool/README.md

 To run, include the script in the same working directory as the genomes you wish to compute pair-wise comparisons for.
 Your genome files should be in fasta format, and have one of the following extentions: .fna, .fasta, .contig, .contigs.
 Be aware that input files within the home directory will be edited to remove special characters; however, the original unedited inputs can be found in "intermediates/unchanged_inputs" after initial setup.

 #### IMPORTANT: tANI tool has a checkpointing system.
-If your run is interupted simply rerun your original command in the starting directory, and the code will backup from the logs file in your run directory.
+If your run is interupted simply rerun your original command in the starting directory, and the code will backup from the logs file therin.

 ### Dependencies: